CaptainRich/Dir_List/README.md

 The bundling utility 'PyInstaller' must also be installed to the virtual environment.
 This is necessary to produce an EXE that can be run from Windows (without starting VSCode and activating the virtual environment).
 **'python -m pip install pyinstaller'**.
-To bundle the required files into an EXE, issue the command **"pyinstaller --noconsole directory-scan.py"** from the active virtual environment.
+To bundle the required files into an EXE, issue the command **"pyinstaller --noconsole --onefile directory-scan.py"** from the active virtual environment.